 Doesn’t it look pretty?

-Our paper plate bird feeder has been hanging in our yard for a couple of days now, and we’ve seen both birds and squirrels stopping by to snack.
+Our paper plate bird feeder has been hanging in the yard for a couple of days now, and we’ve seen both birds and squirrels stopping by for a snack.

 Get the 3-5 Playful Preschool e-Book!